 This starter log is set aflame and placed between the pile of wood.
 A fan may be used to slowly blow air over the pile to get the fire going.

-Alternatively, liquid fuel or even hard coal may also be used to light the initial pile of wood.
+Alternatively, liquid fuel, hard coal, or charcoal may also be used to light the initial pile of wood.

 This practice isn’t recommended, as it may impart an aroma in the oven and even affect the flavor of the wood – a little patience goes a long way when using a wood fire oven.